ayan-kundu/Dynamic-Movement-Premitives/README.md

 The graphs I attached is made using pic and place operation.
 These graphs shows a good amount of imitation learning, the robot is capable of.
 Attach pic

-- [x] In Pick and place I got an idea of Food unloading to dish from microwave where pick pose would be the food inside the microwave and the place pose would be the plate position.
+- [x] In Pick and place I got an idea of Food unloading to a dish from a microwave where pick pose would be the food inside the microwave and the place pose would be the plate position.

   **_Demonstration_:-**
 ![demo]()